olson-sean-k/plexus-web/src/user-guide/graphs.md

 $\overrightarrow{(A,B,C)}$.
 A closed path over vertices $A$, $B$, and $C$ includes the arc $\overrightarrow{CA}$ and is notated as a sequence
 $\overrightarrow{(A,B,C,A)}$ or a set $\overrightarrow{\{A,B,C\}}$.
 This
-notation may also be used to notate arcs, but arcs typically used the shorthand notation shown above.
+notation may also be used to notate arcs, but arcs typically use the shorthand notation shown above.

 Together with vertices and faces, the connectivity of arcs allows for efficient